 Makes 6 patties (or 12 small patties to be served as a side)

-¾ cup cooked brown rice (either long or short grain) this can be leftover rice from the day before, or cooked for this recipe.
+- ¾ cup cooked brown rice (either long or short grain) this can be leftover or cooked for this recipe.

-½ cup minced herbs (cilantro, parsley, or chives)
+- ½ cup minced fresh herbs (cilantro, parsley, or chives)

 In a food processor, add the beans, and pulse a couple times.
 Add the rice, and pulse until combined, and looks well mixed, but still a bit chunky.
 Do not overmix or your rice will get gluey!

 This can also be done in a large bowl.
 Just mash the beans a good bit, then add rice, and mash them in.